Back to Insights

 This means there is a significant opportunity for modern brands to grow revenues by strategically leveraging B2B channels.

-Retailers Focus on Both New and Existing Expansion Strategies in 2025
+Retailers Focus on Both New and Existing Channel Expansion Strategies

 Many modern brands recognize the opportunities they can capture by expanding their B2B strategies.
-More than 50% of retailers are focused on expansion in 2025, but they’re taking different approaches:
+More than 50% of retailers focused on expansion in 2025, but they took different approaches:

-• 52% plan to increase sales with existing channel partners
+• 52% planned to increase sales with existing channel partners

-• 52% plan to expand into more retailers
+• 52% planned to expand into more retailers

 Brands take different approaches depending on revenue size as well.
 For example, larger brands are highly focused on maximizing operational efficiency across channels.
-And few brands of any size plan to build their own brick-and-mortar retail presence in 2025, indicating a shift from wholly owned channels to outsourced experiences.
+And few brands of any size plan to build their own brick-and-mortar retail presence, indicating a shift from wholly owned channels to outsourced experiences.

 Brands may not have the operational or technological infrastructure in place to effectively manage and scale B2B expansion.
-Many are opting to work with third-party partners to solve their B2B challenges.
+Many are opting to work with third-party logistics (3PL) partners to solve their B2B challenges.

 Modern Brands Expect B2B Excellence from Logistics Partners